gklps/www.berty.tech/bertytech/content/blog/berty-translation/index.pt-br.md

 According to [Babbel](https://www.babbel.com/en/magazine/how-many-people-speak-english-and-where-is-it-spoken#:~:text=Out%20of%20the%20world's%20approximately,English%20as%20their%20first%20language.), about 360 million people speak English as their first language.
 And many more people read/talk English: about 20% of the world's population or 1.5 billion people.
 It is one of the most widely spoken languages in the world.

 This is one of the reasons why we communicate almost exclusively in English.
 To spread our message massively.
-Whereas in real life, we are Frenchies, frogs and baguette eaters (#cliché).
+Whereas in real life, we are Frenchies, frogs and baguette eaters (docs/protocol/#cliché).

 However, be aware of one thing: If you read this article in its original version, i.e., in English, you are lucky!
 You have access to knowledge and information!